Detective vs Sleuths

 Detective vs Sleuths is a 2022 Hong Kong action thriller film directed, co-written and co-produced by Wai Ka-fai, starring Sean Lau, Charlene Choi, Raymond Lam and Carman Lee.
-The film follows a former police officer with a mental disorder (Lau), who works with an elite police inspector (Choi) on a series of murders which are seemingly connected to the past cases they've once inspected.
-They find themselves in a race against time to find out the truth and the mastermind behind these murders.
+The film follows former police officer Lee Jun (Lau) and elite police inspector Chan Yee (Choi) as they investigate a series of murders that appear to be connected to previous cases they investigated.
+They find themselves in a race against time to uncover the mastermind behind these murders.

-Originally announced in 2018, the film marks Wai's return since the 2009 film Written By, and a reunion with his frequent collaborator Sean Lau.
-Filming took place in Hong Kong and Guangzhou from 21 August 2018 to 17 December 2018, and the film entered the post-production process in April 2019.
+Announced in 2018, Detective vs Sleuths was Wai's first film since 2009's Written By.
+It also marked a reunion between Wai and his frequent collaborator Sean Lau.
+Filming took place in Hong Kong and Guangzhou from 21 August 2018 to 17 December 2018, and the film began the post-production process in April 2019.

-Detective vs Sleuths was released in Hong Kong on 21 July 2022, after a postponed period due to the COVID closure of Hong Kong and China theatres.
-The film has received critical acclaim and has won 4 out of 11 categories at the 41st Hong Kong Film Awards, including Best Director for Wai Ka-fai, Best Screenplay, Best Actor for Sean Lau and Best Cinematography, and also got nominated for Best Film.
+Detective vs Sleuths was released in Hong Kong on 21 July 2022, after a period of postponement due to the COVID-19 pandemic.
+The film received critical acclaim, winning 4 out of 11 categories at the 41st Hong Kong Film Awards, including Best Director for Wai Ka-fai, Best Screenplay, Best Actor for Sean Lau and Best Cinematography.
+It was also nominated for Best Film.

 Synopsis

-Lee Jun, a former police chief inspector and elite detective in the OCTB who has been expelled from the police force, after his serious mental breakdown and ensured a chaos happened in police headquarters due to a wrongly conviction of the Butcher case and the Devil Cop case.
+Lee Jun is a former police chief inspector and elite detective in the Hong Kong Police Force (OCTB) who has been expelled from the police force following a mental breakdown due to wrongful convictions in two murder cases.

-Years later, a series of high-profile murders done by a group of culprits who called themselves the "Sleuths" who left the crime scenes with police case file numbers of previous murder cases.
-The Sleuths believed that they are killing the real murderers who were either not caught, police caught the wrong culprit and led to the death of the innocents, or not prosecuted by the law for medical reasons.
+Years later, a series of high-profile murders have been committed by a group of culprits calling themselves the "Sleuths."
+At the crime scenes, the perpetrators leave behind police case file numbers of previous murder cases.
+The Sleuths believe that they are killing the real murderers who were not brought to justice.

-Lee hallucinates talking to victims and future victims of the murder cases by the Sleuths and figures out the Sleuths' next victims and locations of the crime scene, often a step ahead of the OCTB, leading to the OCTB suspecting that Lee is a member of the Sleuths.
-Chan, a senior inspector of the OCTB, who also the only survivor in the Butcher case 17 years ago, believes Lee is the only hope to crack the Sleuths, requests his help.
-The deeper they investigate of the Sleuths' motive of crime, they discover the secrets of the past cases beyond their imagination.
+Lee hallucinates that he is talking to victims and future victims of the Sleuth, leading him to deduce the victims and locations of the Sleuths' upcoming murders.
+This leads the OCTB to suspect that Lee is a member of the Sleuths.
+Chan Yee, a senior inspector of the OCTB who is also the only survivor of a murder case that occurred 17 years ago, requests Lee's help.
+During their investigation, Lee and Chan uncover secrets regarding past murder cases.